€3,654.00 – €4,482.00 inc VAT

 Small enough to practically hide behind a CD-ROM, the medium format QSI 600 Series family sets new standards for full-featured, high performance scientific CCD cameras.
 The striking appearance, refined design and superior fit and finish only hint at the advanced technical performance lurking inside.
 Some have described it as a work of art.

 A defining feature of the 600 Series is the flexible design that permits three progressively configured body styles with a minimal impact on overall size.
-The relative sizes of the three body configurations, Slim, Medium, and Full, can be seen in the image to the right.
 A camera’s body size depends on the internal features installed.
 The Slim body is the thinnest version and can be used with CCDs incorporating an electronic shutter.
-The Medium body provides addition space for an internal mechanical shutter.
+The Medium body provides additional space for an internal mechanical shutter.
 The Full body allows the installation of both the shutter and a five position filter wheel with interchangeable filters.

 Engineered with extensive use of sophisticated CAD-CAM design tools, the QSI 600 Series is CNC machined from aircraft grade aluminum alloy.
 The finely finished anodized body components are assembled with corrosion resistant stainless steel hardware throughout.